 Like me, Haykush has no truck with Armenian matches.
 She showed me to a C.S.-Lewis-like cupboard on the other side of the chicken run.
 Turns out, it hides a stove that sends hot air up a pipe to heat the whole house upstairs.
 She filled a shovel with molten ashes and ran with it through the garage to my furnace.
 That woman has Olympic-standard balance.
 I envy her.

 Haykush dumped the smouldering ash on the faggots in my firebox and leant low to blow on the fingers of flame.
 “You’ll be ok now” she said.
-Then we both smelt the sugar burning in the oven: carbonated apple crisp.
+Then we both smelt the sugar burning in the kitchen oven: carbonated apple crisp.
 I ate it anyway.

 My rug is covered in sawdust.
-I have already burned the potholder Aleta lent me by leaving it on top of the stove until it nearly caught light.
+I have already burned the potholder Aleta leant me by leaving it on top of the stove until it nearly caught light.
 I’ve used up all the wood I brought in while it was light outside.
 I don’t think I have completely got the hang of rustic living.
-I think I’ll add the fire station to my speed dial.
+I think I’ll add the fire station number to my speed dial.